Dr Cynthia Bennett Brown

 Lecturer in Systematic and Historical Theology

 Cindy joined the staff at BBC in 2011 as Lecturer in Systematic and Historical Theology, having completed a PhD on the theological methodology of Emil Brunner at Queen’s University Belfast.
 She is originally from the United States, though since 1995 she has worked and studied in France, Canada, and Northern Ireland.

-Along with lecturing Cindy is also the Advisor of Studies for the Cumbria at BBC.
-She is a member of the Society for the Study of Theology (UK) and the Society for the Study of Christian Ethics (UK), a board member for Southern Theological Seminaries (Argentina) and a Fellow of the Higher Education Academy.
-She serves on the Religious Studies Research Forum steering group at Queen’s and is a member of QUB Institute of Theology Committees.
+Along with lecturing, Cindy is also the Advisor of Studies for the Cumbria at BBC.
+She is a member of the Society for the Study of Theology (UK) and serves on the Religious Studies Research Forum steering group at Queen’s University Belfast.

-Cindy is interested in taking on research students in the area of systematic theology and modern theology.
+Cindy is interested in taking on research students in the area of systematics, historical theology, modern theology, and public theology.